crispyb0i/word_definer/README.md

   *User can go back to the homepage to create as many words as they'd like.

+  *go to https://shrouded-caverns-16357.herokuapp.com/ to try it out without cloning the github repository.

 ## Specifications
 * Create a word